JavaScript unload Event

 Introduction to the JavaScript unload event

-The unload event fires when a document has completely unloaded.
+The unload event fires when a document has been completely unloaded.
 Typically, the unload event fires when you navigate from one page to another.

 The unload event is fired after: